Rav Hayim Leiter

 What to expect

-04 The main concern after a Brit Milah is bleeding.
+01 The main concern after a Brit Milah is bleeding.
 The definition of bleeding is deep, dark red, wet blood in the baby’s diaper, covering the circumference of about 2 inches (the opening of a large drinking glass).
 If this happens, call me on my cell phone right away, anytime.
-The number again is 054-735-2408.
+My number again is 054-735-2408.

-Once the Brit Milah is over until the child is sleeping for the night, you must open the diaper and check that there is no bleeding once every hour.
-There is a chance that the bandage can slip and there could be additional bleeding.
+02 After the Brit Milah, until the child is sleeping for the night, you must open the diaper once every hour to check for significant bleeding.
+There is a chance that the bandage can slip and bleeding could start again.
 If this does occur, simply call me and I'll come and put on another bandage.